Position

 Responsibilities:

-• Analyze ultrasound images to identify abnormalities and assess blood flow.
+• Analyze ultrasound images and data to identify abnormalities in blood flow and vessel structure.

-• Prepare detailed reports of ultrasound findings and patient history.
+• Prepare detailed reports of findings and present results to physicians for diagnosis and treatment planning.

 Qualifications

-• Associate's or Bachelor's degree in Diagnostic Medical Sonography or a related field.
+• Bachelor's or Associate's degree in Diagnostic Medical Sonography or a related field.

 Is becoming a Vascular Sonographer a good career path?